 Some parents go the opposite way.
 They understand how important the temporary hearing is.
 So, they work with overly-aggressive “bulldog” lawyers who never compromise and fight over every minute issue.
 Most judges assume that parents who are combative under court supervision will be even more combative when that supervision ends.
 In other words, they will be bad co-parents.
 That label works against parents and not for them.

 Generally, the parents agree on the initial determination, or at least in most aspects.
 Therefore, the judge has a rather limited role at this point.

 Subsequent Parenting Time Determinations in Hoffman Estates

 The judge’s role expands significantly after the temporary hearing.
 While the preliminary orders are often a blueprint for the final orders, there is still a long way to go.

 If parenting time issues are contested, judges usually order social services investigations and mediation.
 A state social worker interviews the parents and children, talks to other witnesses, and reviews medical, school, and other records.
 Based on all this evidence, the social worker makes a parenting time recommendation.
 These suggestions are not binding, but most judges give them considerable weight.

 During mediation, a third-party mediator, who is normally an unaffiliated family law attorney or a retired judge, works to forge a settlement agreement.
 After each side gives a brief opening statement, they trade settlement offers and counteroffers.
 It is not possible to compromise on the residential/non-residential parent designation.
 But Illinois law is flexible in terms of the overnight share.
 Many arrangements are about 70-30, while others are much closer to 50-50.

 Contact an Assertive Lawyer

 Child custody determinations must be in the child’s best interests.
-For a free consultation with an experienced family law attorney in Hoffman Estates, contact The Delaney Heckman Convenient payment plans are available.
+For a free consultation with an experienced family law attorney in Hoffman Estates, contact The Andrea Heckman Law Convenient payment plans are available.